 CMSs are closed systems where only designated users create and edit content.
 So, if you need the open, wiki access format, you’ll have to implement special plugins.

 Popular tools.
-A lot of sites are built with WordPress, Drupal, or Magento, designed specifically for the needs of online shopping.
+A lot of sites are built with WordPress, Drupal, or Adobe Commerce (formerly Magento), designed specifically for the needs of online shopping.
 Each of them has a basic set of features as well as some peculiarities.
-WordPress is very beginner-friendly, Drupal needs some tech expertise but is more feature-rich, and Magento helps make awesome eCommerce sites.
+WordPress is very beginner-friendly, Drupal needs some tech expertise but is more feature-rich, and Adobe Commerce helps make awesome eCommerce sites.

 WordPress is the most popular CMS.
 Watch how it works